mermaid-js/mermaid/packages/mermaid/src/docs/syntax/gitgraph.md

 - `showCommitLabel` : Boolean, default is `true`.
 If set to `false`, the commit labels are not shown in the diagram.
 - `mainBranchName` : String, default is `main`.
 The name of the default/root branch.
 - `mainBranchOrder` : Position of the main branch in the list of branches. default is `0`, meaning, by default `main` branch is the first in the order.
+- `parallelCommits`: Boolean, default is `false`.
+If set to `true`, commits x distance away from the parent are shown at the same level in the diagram.

 Let's look at them one by one.